beanbeanjuice/cafeBot/README.md

 * `create-embed` - Send a customised `embedded message` in a specified channel!
 * `voice-role-bind` - Bind specific role(s) to a `voice channel`!
 * `get-voice-role-binds` - See which `voice channels` have `roles` bound to them!
+* `set-venting-channel` - Sets the current channel to an anonymous venting channel!

 <!-- ROADMAP -->